-When you’re caring for your aging parent or another elderly loved one, you may think you can do it all on your own.
-But for most people, juggling caregiving responsibilities with one’s own needs can eventually lead to major stress and burnout.
+When you’re caring for your aging parent or another aging loved one, you may think you can do it all on your own.
+But for most people, juggling caregiving responsibilities with one’s own needs will eventually lead to major stress and burnout.

 This is where respite care comes in.
 Respite care provides caregivers an opportunity to step away and take a break, which can help alleviate stress and improve the well-being of both the caregiver and the senior being cared for.
 Whether you have a respite caregiver come to your home or your older loved one goes to a facility, such as an adult day care, taking a break gives you some much-needed personal time while giving you the peace of mind that your loved one is still well cared for.

 Respite care is a service that provides caregivers with relief by temporarily taking over caregiving duties, giving the primary caregiver some time for themselves.
 It can look very different for everyone and be customized to your unique needs, says Elle Billman, program coordinator of Colorado Respite Coalition.
 Respite care can be used for anyone with special needs, but it’s ideal for caregivers taking care of a senior, whether their issues are physical, cognitive or both.

 “Every relationship needs a break to be healthy, but a lot of the times caregivers are with their loved ones 24/7,” Billman says.
 “Respite is really bringing in that outside help and support so that the family caregiver can take a step back, knowing their loved one is well-cared for, and so they can take care of their own health needs, socialize with friends and even sleep if the person they’re caring for has sleep disturbances.”

 What are respite care options?